Active Life Therapy and Fitness

 Share

-Helping adults 50+ move better, feel better and stay active for life.
+Massage and movement for a healthier life.
 Hi, I’m Martin and I am a qualified Personal Trainer and Sports Massage Therapist.

 I have run my business, Active Life Therapy and Fitness, for the past 4 years in Oakley, Bedfordshire and I have always been passionate about fitness and well-being.
 My passion for fitness first began at the age of 9, when I began to learn about Olympic weightlifting and isometric exercises.
 This progressed to a keen interest in martial arts and general weightlifting before I qualified as a gym in